 This model, like the Bosch and Ryobi above, is sold as a complete kit that includes the drill itself, not 1 but 2 batteries, a fast charger (charge time around an hour) and a heavy duty carry case.

 These 18 Volt Lithium Ion batteries belong to Dewalt’s ‘XR’ range, renowned for their light weight and ability to hold their charge, so 2 fully charged batteries give you the capacity for 3 to 4 hours continuous work, more than enough for most day to day applications.

-The DCD776C2’s specification ensures that power and performance are more than adequate to accomplish these tasks and its light weight (just over 1.3 kgs including 1.3 AH battery) and ergonomic design assures comfort and control.
+The Dewalt DCD776C2 specification ensures that power and performance are more than adequate to accomplish these tasks.
+It is light weight (just over 1.3 kgs including 1.3 AH battery) and features an ergonomic design for optimal comfort and control.

 From a technical perspective there is an all metal transmission, the motor is fan-cooled and there is an electric brake.
 The 13mm (½”) keyless chuck (larger than the standard 10mm) allows drilling into wood to a depth of 30mm and steel and concrete to a depth of 13mm.
 There are 2 drilling speeds of 450 and 1500 rpm, and for driving there is a max torque of 42 Nm (370 inch/lbs), along with 15 torque settings (plus 1 for reverse).
 When you are drilling masonry or concrete in hammer mode the higher of the 2 gears deliver can deliver up to 25,500 beats per minute.